Use the SAP Business Warehouse connector in Power BI Desktop

-ExecutionMode - Specifies the MDX interface used to execute queries on the server.
-Valid options are the following:
+ExecutionMode specifies the MDX interface used to execute queries on the server.
+The following options are valid:

-BatchSize - Specifies the maximum number of rows that will be retrieved at a time when executing an MDX statement.
-A small number of rows will translate into more calls to the server while retrieving a large dataset.
+BatchSize specifies the maximum number of rows to retrieve at a time when executing an MDX statement.
+A small number translates into more calls to the server while retrieving a large dataset.
 A large number of rows may improve performance, but could cause memory issues on the SAP BW server.
 The default value is 50000 rows.

-EnableStructures - A logical value indicating whether characteristic structures are recognized.
+EnableStructures indicates whether characteristic structures are recognized.
 The default value for this option is false.
 Affects the list of objects available for selection.
 Not supported in Native query mode.

 The ScaleMeasures option has been deprecated in this implementation.
-The behavior is now the same as setting ScaleMeasures = false, that is always showing unscaled values.
+The behavior is now the same as setting ScaleMeasures to false, always showing unscaled values.

 Additional improvements for Implementation 2.0

-The following bulleted list describes some of the additional improvements that come with the new implementation:
+The following list describes some of the additional improvements that come with the new implementation:

 - Ability to switch execution modes.